arakno/usermanager/README.md

 Having the tests setup to digest ES6 was also a challenge.

 Offline capabilities: Because it's an SPA, I have opted for a simple cache manifest file to give improve performance and offline capabilities

+API Endpoints:
+/user
+/group

+Then using HTTP verbs we could:
+GET /user - Retrieve all users
+GET /user/xx - Retrieves a specific user
+POST /user/xx - Creates/Updates a new user
+DELETE /user/xx

+# Improvements
+There are several ways this app could improve, starting with
+- data validation , filtering duplicates...
+- I would definitely use a template language for html, jade (now pug) or haml
+- In order to have multiple groups, the user class can be extended with a method which stores subscribed groups
+- Similarly, we could have group class to keep a register of all users subscribed to a specific group.

 ## Installation